felixlinker/tamarin-workshop/ex3/OAuth.md

 The flow illustrated above includes the following steps:

-1. The client initiates the flow by directing the resource owner's user-agent to the authorization endpoint.
+1. The client initiates the flow by directing the end-user's user-agent to the authorization endpoint.
 The client includes its client identifier, requested scope, local state, and a redirection URI to which the authorization server will send the user-agent back once access is granted (or denied).
-2. The authorization server authenticates the resource owner (via the user-agent) and establishes whether the resource owner grants or denies the client's access request.
+2. The authorization server authenticates the end-user (via the user-agent) and establishes whether the end-user grants or denies the client's access request.
-3. Assuming the resource owner grants access, the authorization server redirects the user-agent back to the client using the redirection URI provided earlier (in the request or during client registration).
+3. Assuming the end-user grants access, the authorization server redirects the user-agent back to the client using the redirection URI provided earlier (in the request or during client registration).
 The redirection URI includes an authorization code and any local state provided by the client earlier.
 4. The client requests an access token from the authorization server's token endpoint by including the authorization code received in the previous step.
 When making the request, the client authenticates with the authorization server.